 Back in Vaujany, Arsen’s Internet Cafe (+33 675 02 70 10) is a friendly place for a few apres-ski drinks, and shows live sport all day long.
-Table de La Fare has a great terrace for catching the last rays of the sun.
+Table de La Fare and Le Scratch have great terraces for catching the last rays of the sun.
 Both Arsen’s and Table de La Fare are perfect locations for apres-ski as they are only a stone’s throw from the lift station.
 Stief’s Bar and Resto is a good spot for drinking some delicious Belgian beers – try the Triple Karmeliet.
-And L’Etendard bar has become the late-night drinking venue for seasonnaires and bearded freeride types!

 Down at the very bottom of the village, the impressive leisure centre features a giant swimming-pool and aqua-bike hire for all ages.
 Aqua-biking, in case you didn’t know, involves pedalling a bicycle immersed in water, combining the benefits of cardiovascular exercise with keeping fit, whilst being gentle on the joints.

 There’s also an indoor ice hockey stadium here, as well as a gym and sports hall.
 The latter is used for basketball, football, badminton, tennis and indoor climbing.
 It also holds events such as comedy nights and music gigs during the season.
 The village also plays host to SnowBite (a Belgium student festival) and Tommorrowland (an international Belgium festival).